Certified Hitmaker

 Certified Hitmaker is the second studio album by American rapper Lil Mosey.
 It was released on November 8, 2019, by Mogul Vision Music and Interscope Records.
-This serves at the follow up to his 2018 release Northsbest.
+This serves at the follow-up to his 2018 release Northsbest.
 The album contains features from Chris Brown, Gunna, Trippie Redd and AJ Tracey.
 Every song on its standard edition was produced by Royce David, who also produced the majority of songs on Northsbest.
 It was reissued on February 7, 2020, coinciding with the release of Mosey's hit single "Blueberry Faygo".
 A deluxe edition, marketed as Certified Hitmaker (AVA Leak), was released on August 14, 2020, and includes additional features from Lil Baby and Lunay.

+Certified Hitmaker was supported by three singles: "G Walk", "Stuck in a Dream" and "Live This Wild", as well as two additional singles: "Back At It" and "Top Gone", in the lead up to the release of its deluxe.
 Certified Hitmaker debuted at number 12 on the US Billboard 200, earning 23,000 album-equivalent units in its first week.

-Certified Hitmaker was supported by three singles: "G Walk", "Stuck in a Dream" and "Live This Wild", as well as two additional singles: "Back At It" and "Top Gone", in the lead up to the release of its deluxe.

 Background

-On October 20, 2019, Lil Mosey released the first teaser to Certified Hitmaker which showcases an introduction to an artificial intelligence known as AVA who guides Mosey on his mission on Earth after leaving his homeworld.
-On October 29, an official album trailer was released which also announced his third upcoming studio album The Land of Make Believe.
-Certified Hitmaker was released on November 8 containing features from Chris Brown, Gunna, Trippie Redd, and AJ Tracey, after being preceded by three singles: "G Walk", "Stuck in a Dream" and "Live This Wild".

 A deluxe edition, marketed as Certified Hitmaker (AVA Leak), was released on August 14, 2020.
 It was supported by two singles: "Back at It" and "Top Gone".
 Three new songs were also added to the tracklist, "Bands Out Tha Roof", "My Dues", and "Focus on Me".
-Interestingly, "Focus on Me" is Mosey's second self-produced song, the first being "Bust Down Cartier" which was released in early 2019.
-The deluxe follows a story that AVA leaked the extra tracks to satisfy Mosey fans until the release of his upcoming mixtape titled Universal, which is expected to be released in 2022.
-Universal would serve as a continuation of the narrative that began from Northsbest, from which Mosey left his homeworld "The Land of Make Believe" to Earth for a mission before returning home.